Machine-learning regression methods for American-style path-dependent contracts: Numerical techniques

 Once we have selected a specific set of risk factors we define the basis functions in the following way

 where $f_b$ is either a polynomial, a random neural network or an element of the truncated signature.
 The random variables $\{X^\rho_1,\ldots,X^\rho_{F^\rho_i}\}$ are defined as

 with $1\le j\le F^\rho_i$, where $\risk{\rho}_j$ is the $j$-th risk factor of the set $\risk{\rho}$, which, in turn, depends on the realization of the price process $S_t$.
 Moreover, we denote the empirical mean with a bar over a random variable and the empirical standard deviation with the operator $\std{\cdot}$.
 The normalization of the risk factor is introduced to improve the numerical stability of the linear regression performed in the LSMC method.
+In the following sections we use the term ``basis function'' also to refer to $f_b$, and not only to $\varphi_b$.

-We analyze in the following sub-sections the choice of the basis functions $f_b$ (we use for sake of simplicity the same name ``basis function'' also when referring to $f_b$ and not only to $\varphi_b$).
+Finally, in order to significantly increase the efficiency of the algorithms and decrease the computational time, we include in the various regressions only paths for which the options are in the money; see~\textcite{Longstaff2001}.